AnggaR96s/Reforestation/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## My pet mouse 'Elvis' died last night.
+He was caught in a trap..